-It’s gray outside, looks as if it could rain, but the temperature is 40 degrees Fahrenheit, which feels positively balmy after the weeks of below freezing temperatures.
-I hear chainsaws in the distance and know this to mean there are crews working in Pyeongchon Central Park at this hour, trimming trees around the perimeter.
-I will note their progress and compare it to yesterday’s as I walk through the park on my way to Hagwonga and Chung Dahm later today.
+It’s gray outside and the sky looks as if it holds rain.
+The temperatures hover around the 40 degree F. mark, which feels positively balmy after weeks of below freezing temperatures.
+I can hear chainsaws in the distance and know this to mean there are crews working in Pyeongchon Central Park, trimming trees around the perimeter and clearing dead or fallen limbs.
+There are always people working in the park to keep it tidy and beautiful with newly planted bedding plants, bushes, and flower, making it a pleasant place to linger any time of the day or night.
+I look forward to marking progress and change I walk through on my way to Hagwonga and Chung Dahm, where I teach, later today.

-There have been two interruptions this morning: First, Fed-ex with package from home – a box of mail and Valentines gifts from my mother.
+There have been two interruptions this morning: First, Fed-ex came to the door with a package addressed to me from Kansas City – a box of mail and Valentines gifts from my mother.
 Second, the pesticide lady, who comes around about once a month or so and sprays something odorless around the nooks and crannies of our officetel.